 We welcome you to bring age appropriate picture books or story books to school.
 While we keep a good collection of books and go to the library often, your child may want to share their favorite books from home.
 Please make sure it has your child’s name.
 Books go home with your child at the end of the day.

 I/We hereby acknowledge that I/We have received and read Little Nest Learning Space’s Parent Handbook in its entirety.
-I/We hereby agree to follow of the the school policies and procedures.
-I/We understand that Little Nest Learning Space reserves the right to modify the School Rules & Policies and any other information contained in the above documents at the school’s discretion, with 60 days of prior written notice.
+I/We hereby agree to follow the program policies and procedures.
+I/We understand that Little Nest Learning Space reserves the right to modify the Program Rules & Policies and any other information contained in the above documents at the program’s discretion, with 60 days of prior written notice.

 This invitation for admission to Little Nest Learning Space expires if this contract is not signed, dated, and received with the appropriate deposit fee (indicated above), no later than three days after invitation of admission to the program.

 During your child’s first days in our program, we take special time to help your child acclimate and transition into new rhythms and schedules.
 Parents are encouraged to stay for 10 minutes after drop off time between 8:30-8:45 AM or before the outdoor to indoor circle time transition at 9:00AM.

 In addition to morning drop-offs, we support families who feel their child may need additional transitional support.

 These first days may be sensitive for children.
 We recognize that every child is different with different needs.